Sephora Spring Savings Event: Beauty Insiders Can Take Up to 20% Off

-Sephora Spring Savings Event: Beauty Insiders Can Take Up to 20% Off Makeup, Fragrance and More
+Sephora Spring Savings Event: Beauty Insiders Can Take Up to 20% Off Charlotte Tilbury, Urban Decay and More

-Save on beauty purchases with the Sephora spring sale event!
-Sephora's Beauty Insider Savings Event runs through May 1, providing great discounts on beauty products from top brands.
+There's still time to save on beauty purchases with the Sephora spring sale event!
+Sephora's Beauty Insider Savings Event runs through May 1, providing great discounts on beauty products including skin care, makeup and fragrance.

 As you clear out some space in your vanity for new products, we'll explain the three tiers of Sephora's Beauty Insider loyalty program: Sephora Beauty Insider (which anyone can join for free), Sephora VIB (anyone who spends $350 or more in a calendar year) and Sephora VIB Rouge (anyone who spends $1,000 or more in a calendar year).
 Each tier receives a different discount amount and Sephora sale window, although all members will redeem their Beauty Insider program savings by using Sephora promo code SPRINGSAVE at checkout on Sephora's website.